 Yes, a low-income/municipal and Renewable 100 customer will get the monthly credit at the higher value plus an extra penny per kWh.
 Anything that you owe will also be at the higher Renewable 100 rate.

-At the April cash out period, you will receive the dollar amount you have as credit up to $2500, which will include the extra $0.01 from both the Renewable 100 surplus and the low-income policy.
+At the April cash out period, you will receive the dollar amount you have as credit, which will include the extra $0.01 from both the Renewable 100 surplus and the low-income policy.

 - Do existing NEM accounts that are also low-income/municipal default to existing NEM or low-income/municipal NEM?